Peter Smith (hurler): Playing career

 Smith played hurling at all grades as a student at Midleton CBS.
-He was part the of the school's senior team that lost to Abbey CBS in the final of the Dean Ryan Cup in 1987.
+He was part of the school's senior team that lost to Abbey CBS in the final of the Dean Ryan Cup in 1987.
 Smith later won a Dr Harty Cup medal after a 2–07 to 2–03 win over Thurles CBS in 1988.

 At club level, Smith first played for Midleton at juvenile and underage levels.
 He won three successive Cork MAHC medals, while also claiming consecutive Cork U21AHC medals.
 Smith won a Cork SHC in 1991 after a 1–17 to 1–08 win over Glen Rovers.

 Smith first played for Cork at inter-county level during a three-year tenure with the minor team.
 He won Munster MHC medals in 1988 and 1990, as well as captaining the team to a 1–09 to 0–09 defeat by Kilkenny in the 1990 All-Ireland minor final.
 Smith later progressed to the under-21 team and won Munster U21HC medals in 1991 and 1993.
 Smith subsequently spent three seasons with the senior team.